 You’ll see this image, with minor variations, in a set of notecards entitled “Victoriana Cats” which I compiled of four similar images featuring contemplative black cats in softened sepia compositions.

 I love the way the set of cards has turned out and that filtering effect of the diffuse glow that softens the highlights, but I also like the original image with its hard morning sunlight and deep shadows, above.

 These dreamy sepia-toned cards are 5″ x 7″, blank inside and printed on 12 pt. gloss card stock with matching natural white envelopes and packed in a clear-top white cardboard greeting card box.
 Cards are blank inside; on the back is the story of the photo.

 Though these photos may look antique and sepia-toned, they are neither.
 My cats are perfect models and knew to pose in the bright yellow morning sun in front of my round antique mirror and the narrow casement window with the lace curtain.
 I applied a few Photoshop filters to the original photos to make them consistent in tone and style.
 I adopted the name “Victoriana” from the genre of art that mimics some elements of the Victorian era, such as sepia images that have been softened by age, with newer styles and subject matter—it’s not strictly Victorian, but recalls the contemplative poses popular in the day.

 Use them for all-purpose greeting cards, sympathy, thinking of you, friendship, or find some shabby chic frames for 5″ x 7″ images and frame them for your walls.
-I’ve used them for keepsake boxes as well, and plan a few of the other creative projects I’m working on around these as well.
-Find Victoriana Cats in my Etsy shop.

 Browse some rescued cats and kittens!